 Professional, thoughtful rejection letters help establish your organization as an employer of choice.
-See how to write a professional rejection letter—and find out the big why.
+Your reputation, even during the whole selection process, will get around.
+Learn how to write a professional rejection letter so you can ensure that reputation is a positive one.

-It's a kindness on the part of the employer to communicate with job candidates at each step of your hiring process.
-Candidates invest incredible amounts of time in applying for jobs.
-They are owed respectful communication.
+It's a kindness on the part of the employer to communicate with job candidates at each step of the hiring process.
+Candidates invest incredible amounts of time in applying for jobs, and they deserve respectful communication.

-Here's a sample rejection letter to let an applicant know that he or she was not selected for a job interview.
-You have the opportunity in these cases to use more of a form letter because you have not yet developed a relationship with the candidate.
+Here's a sample rejection letter to let an applicant know that they were not selected for a job interview.
+In these cases, it's acceptable to use more of a form letter because you have not yet developed a relationship with the candidate.

-At this stage of the hiring process, to save your staff time yet still respond to every candidate who applies, you may also send these rejection letters automatically and electronically.
+At this stage of the hiring process, you can save your staff time while still responding to every applicant by sending these rejection letters automatically and electronically.

-In many companies, a job applicant is invited for an initial interview during which a basic assessment of his or her skills, experience, and potential cultural fit occurs.
-In some companies, one individual conducts this interview.
-Increasingly, companies recognize the power of a candidate meeting more employees.
-This is a sample rejection letter for a candidate who did not qualify for a second interview.
+In many companies, a job applicant is invited for an initial interview during which a basic assessment of their skills, experience, and potential cultural fit occurs.
+Sometimes one individual conducts this interview, but more companies are recognizing the power of letting a candidate meeting more employees.
+Candidates who don't make it past this interview don't seem like a fit, whether culturally, experientially, or otherwise.
+Use this sample rejection letter to learn how to turn down a candidate who did not qualify for a second interview.

-Do you need a sample job rejection letter?
-This sample job rejection letter is for candidates who interviewed with your organization twice.
+The second interview round (and any subsequent round) consists of your top choices for the position.
 It is painful to send a job rejection letter to a candidate whom you found qualified enough to tap for a second interview.
-But, it happens.
-Use this sample job rejection letter to professionally and politely, with care and concern, tell second interview candidates that they did not get the job.
+Nonetheless, you can only say "yes" to one person.
+Use this sample job rejection letter to tell second interview candidates—professionally and politely, with care and concern—that they did not get the job.

 Candidates You Would Hire for the Right Job